JuliaGNI/GeometricMachineLearning.jl/docs/src/introduction.md

 GradientCache
 ```

-So the docstring shows the name of the function, how to call it and then gives some information explaining what it does and potentially hyperlinks to other similar docstrings ([`GradientOptimizer`](@ref) in this case).
+So the docstring shows the name of the type or method, in most cases how to call it and then gives some information explaining what it does and potentially hyperlinks to other similar docstrings ([`GradientOptimizer`](@ref) in this case); all of this information is indented by a tab.
 Docstrings may include other information under subheaders **Arguments** (showing the arguments the method can be supplied with), **Examples** (giving more detailed examples (including results) of how to use the method) and **Implementation** (giving details on how the method is implemented).

 All the code necessary to reproduce the results is included in the text and does not have any specific hardware requirements.
 Except for training some of the neural networks (which was done on an NVIDA Geforce RTX 4090 [rtx4090](@cite)) all the code snippets were run on CPU (via GitHub runners [actions](@cite)).